raxhvl/genesix/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

+This was mostly built on a weekend, and I'm no [Ken Thompson.](https://www.linfo.org/thompson.html)

 This software is experimental and provided "as is" without warranty of any kind.
 The software may contain bugs, errors, or security vulnerabilities.